 Practice low-impact exercise

 In terms of biomechanics and exercise, the word impact refers to the force exerted onto bones and joints by a particular physical activity.
-High-impact sports include activities which exert a lot of force on the body’s weight-bearing joints and often involve both feet leaving the ground at the same time.
+High-impact sports include activities that exert a lot of force on the body’s weight-bearing joints and often involve both feet leaving the ground at the same time.

 High-impact activities involve sports and activities such as running, basketball, soccer and jumping jacks.